 - Slice the tomato and chop the spring onion and add to the tuna along with the olives.
 Season with salt and black pepper.
 Add the vinegar and mix well.

-Do let me know if you try this store cupboard bean salad recipe and if you made any changes.
+Do let me know if you make this tinned tuna and cannellini bean salad or any of my other recipes.
 I love to get feedback from readers.